TVW: History

 In 1971 TVW Enterprises purchased SAS-10 in Adelaide, now SAS-7.
 Eight years later, TVW finally took on an affiliation, aligning with the Seven stations in the East.
 In 1982 TVW and SAS were purchased by Bell Group.
-This soon posed a problem for SAS, since Network Ten officials were unwilling to discuss network plans with Bell given that it owned a Ten affiliate.
-To solve this problem, ADS swapped affiliations and frequencies with Adelaide's original Ten affiliate, SAS, in 1987.
+This soon posed a problem for SAS, since Network Ten officials were unwilling to discuss network plans with Bell given that it owned a Ten affiliate and a Seven affiliate.
+To solve this problem, SAS swapped affiliations and frequencies with Adelaide's original Seven affiliate, ADS, in 1987.

 In 1988, Perth finally got full network service when NEW signed on and aligned with Ten.
 In 1988, TVW was sold to Qintex.
 Qintex collapsed a year later, leaving TVW in the hands of receivers.
 In 1991 the network was floated on the stock exchange and, by 1995, Kerry Stokes was in charge of both TVW and the rest of the network.
 Since then, the station has continued to enjoy a dominant share of television ratings in the Perth market.

 TVW commenced digital television transmission in January 2001, broadcasting on VHF Channel 6 while maintaining analogue transmission on VHF Channel 7.

 The analogue signal for TVW was shut off at 09:00 on 16 April 2013.

+During the digital switchover in Perth, the final image for TVW’s analogue signal was an advertisement break of a Toyota car ad before Sunrise.

 Stokes bought a 15 percent stake in West Australian newspapers in 2006.
 In 2011, West Australian Newspapers bought the Seven Network to form Seven West Media, thus fully reuniting TVW with its founding owner.
 In February 2015, TVW moved from their original broadcasting facility in Gay Street, Dianella to a new HD broadcast centre in Osborne Park located within West Australian Newspapers.

 Programming

 Seven Perth for the most part follows the programming of the Seven Network.

-Locally produced programs, which can also be seen in regional Western Australia on GWN7 include: